Humbly Homemade

 Instructions

-• Peel the potatoes and cut them into 1-inch pieces.
-Place them in a large pot and cover with water along with one teaspoon of salt.
-Bring to a boil, and boil the potatoes until they’re tender and easily pierced with a fork, after about 15 minutes.
+• Peel the potatoes and cut them into 1-inch (2.5 cm) chunks.
+Place them in a large pot and cover with water along with one teaspoon (5 g) of the salt.
+Boil the potatoes until they're tender and easily pierced with a fork, after about 15 minutes.

-• Reserve one cup of the cooking liquid from the pot and set aside to cool.
+• Reserve one cup (240 g) of the cooking liquid from the pot and set aside to cool.
 Drain the rest of the liquid from the pot.
 Transfer the mashed potatoes to a large mixing bowl.
-Mash the potatoes and mix with the olive oil until smooth.
+Mash the potatoes then mix with the olive oil.

-• In a separate mixing bowl, whisk to combine the bread flour, remaining ¾ teaspoon salt, and instant yeast.
+• In a separate mixing bowl, whisk to combine the bread flour, remaining 1 teaspoon (5 g) of salt, and the instant yeast.

-• Add ½ cup of the reserved cooking liquid and about 1 cup of the flour mixture to the mashed potatoes.
-Mix until there’s no dry flour visible and it resembles cookie dough.
+• Add ½ cup (120 g) of the reserved cooking liquid and 1 cup (120 g) of the flour mixture to the mashed potatoes.
+Mix until there's no dry flour visible and it resembles thick cookie dough.

-Add the remaining 3 cups of flour and mix again.
-The dough will be pretty dry at first, so I like to start kneading it and squeezing it in my hands in the mixing bowl to get the flour distributed.
+Add the remaining 3 cups (360 g) of flour and mix again.
+(The dough will be quite dry at first, but don't add more liquid yet.
+I like to start kneading it and squeezing it in my hands in the mixing bowl to get the flour distributed.)

-• On a clean work surface, knead the dough for about 4 to 5 minutes by hand (or about 3 minutes in a stand mixer), until the dough is smooth and elastic.
+• On a clean work surface, knead the dough for about 5 minutes by hand (or about 3 minutes in a stand mixer), until the dough is smooth and elastic.
 The more you knead it, the more the flour will absorb moisture and the dough will come together.
+If using a stand mixer, keep a close eye on your dough because the mixer can overwork it.

-• On a lightly floured surface, shape the dough into a round or oval shape.
-Use your hands to gently push the sides of the dough underneath itself, to create tension on the top.
+• On a clean surface, shape the dough into a round or oval shape.
+Use your hands to gently push the top of the dough down the side and underneath itself, to create tension on the top.

 Place the dough seam-side-up either in a proofing basket or in a shallow bowl lined with a kitchen towel.
-Cover the dough again with a towel and allow it to proof for 20 minutes while your oven preheats.
+Cover the dough again with a towel and allow it to proof for 30-60 minutes at room temperature, or until an indentation made by your finger into the top of dough dough fills back to its original shape after 2-3 seconds.

-• Preheat the oven to 425°F. Place a Dutch oven with the lid in the oven to become hot as the oven preheats.
+• Once the dough is about done proofing, preheat the oven to 425°F (220°C).
+Place a Dutch oven with the lid in the oven to become hot as the oven preheats.
+Sprinkle a little flour or cornmeal on a large sheet of parchment paper & set aside.

 • Cover with the lid on and place it in the oven.
 Bake covered for 20 minutes, then remove the lid, and bake for an additional 15 to 20 minutes uncovered, until the crust is golden brown and crispy.
 Allow the loaf to cool on a cooling rack for at least 1 hour before slicing.
 Enjoy!!